algorandfoundation/puya-ts/docs/architecture-decisions/2024-05-21_primitive-integer-types.md

 c2 = (a + b) as uint64 // ok
 ```

-This introduces a degree of type safety at the expense of legibility.
+This introduces a degree of type safety with the in-built TypeScript type system at the expense of legibility.

-TealScript uses a similar approach to this, but uses `number` as the underlying type rather than `bigint`, which has the aforementioned downside of not being able to safely represent a 64-bit unsigned integer.

 ## Preferred option